There are six National Parks in Ireland. Please click on the map below to view more information on a National Park.

 - Where visitors are allowed to enter, under special conditions, for inspirational, educational, cultural and recreational purposes.

-It is the policy of the Department of Arts, Heritage and the Gaeltacht, endorsed by successive governments, to abide by the criteria and standards for National Parks as set by the IUCN.
+It is the policy of the Department of Housing, Local Government and Heritage, endorsed by successive governments, to abide by the criteria and standards for National Parks as set by the IUCN.